This topic includes the following sections:

 When you install Synergy DBL Integration for Visual Studio (SDI), the Synergy DBL language, the Synergy compilers, and Synergy debugging are integrated with Visual Studio.
 This integration enables you to

 - create Synergy projects in Visual Studio.
 SDI supports project wizards and designers in Visual Studio and includes Synergy project and item templates.
 See Synergy/DE project templates and Synergy/DE item templates for more information.

 - set Synergy-specific Visual Studio settings.
 SDI includes Synergy-specific project, text editor, and IntelliSense settings, including a way to register file extensions other than the defaults (.dbl, .dbc, .def, and .rec) and support for EditorConfig.
 See Options for Synergy/DE projects, Synergy/DE project properties, and Using EditorConfig with Synergy projects.

 - build Synergy projects in Visual Studio.
 You can set build options (e.g., compiler options) in Visual Studio, and you can employ different build configurations, such as 32-bit or 64-bit.
 See Configurations, platforms, and profiles.

 - debug Synergy applications and libraries from within Visual Studio.
 For both traditional Synergy and Synergy .NET, you’ll use Visual Studio commands to debug within Visual Studio.
 SDI's support for Visual Studio includes support for remote debugging, which enables you to debug Synergy programs running on other machines.
 For traditional Synergy, remote debugging enables you to debug Synergy programs on remote Windows, UNIX, and OpenVMS machines, and it enables you to debug traditional Synergy programs even when there are no Visual Studio projects for the programs.
 See Debugging traditional Synergy with Visual Studio and Debugging Synergy .NET Code.

-For Synergy projects, the following are available on the Visual Studio Build menu:
+For Synergy projects, SDI adds the following to the Visual Studio Build menu:

 - Stop Build on First Error stops a build as soon as an error is encountered in a Synergy project.